 Skip to main navigation Skip to main content

-The primary responsibility of the accident investigation team for the Division of Mine Safety (DMS) is to investigate all serious and fatal mining accidents within the Commonwealth of Kentucky.
+The primary responsibility of the Accident Investigation Team within the Division of Mine Safety (DMS) is to investigate all serious and fatal mining accidents within the Commonwealth of Kentucky.
 Determining the cause of such accidents is crucial in achieving the desired goal of zero accidents.
 Our Accident Investigator would not be able to accomplish his mission without the assistance and dedication of our Mine Safety Specialists.

 Our goal is to ensure that all coal miners in the Commonwealth have a safe work environment and to foster safe work practices that will ensure each coal miner returns home uninjured.